Humulene : Know Your Terpenes

 You can also smell its distinct scent in herbs like basil and cloves as well as some evergreen varieties.

-Its boiling point is 107 degrees Celsius or 224.6 degrees Fahrenheit – so if you plan to cook with a concentrate or flower high in humulene, don’t accidentally vaporize it by cooking above 224 degrees.
+Humulene's boiling point is 107 degrees Celsius or 224.6 degrees Fahrenheit – so if you plan to cook with a concentrate or flower high in humulene, don’t accidentally vaporize it by cooking above its 224 degree boiling point.

 As always, terpenes affect each of us differently depending on our body chemistry and what compounds are present that they can act synergistically with.